Sigmmma/c20/src/content/h1/tools/h1a-ek/readme.md

 ## General

-Many games to the base game will also apply to the tools.
+- Many changes to the base game will also apply to the tools.
 Reading the official update is recommended.
-Some functions for handling tag names and Unicode string list were changed to more gracefully handle missing data.
+- Some functions for handling tag names and Unicode string list were changed to more gracefully handle missing data.

 ## Content
-Tags were updated to season 8 content.
+- Tags were updated to season 8 content.
 Updating your tag set is highly recommended.
+- Shader source code is now included.

 ## FBX